ncatlab/nlab-content/pages/2499.md

 The _geometric perspective_ discussed there is both the emphasis of working over base [[supermanifold]]s and combined with that the the approach that here we call tthe _D'Auria-Fr&eacute;-formalism_ .

 At the time of this writing the book is out of print and unavailable from bookshops.
-But your local physics department library will have a copy.
+But your local physics department library may have a copy.

-A huge list of further literature goes here:

-...

 The interpretation of the D'Auria-Fr&eacute;-formalism in the light of higher gauge theory as discussed above, together with a discussion of the [[supergravity Lie 3-algebra]] in the context of [[String Lie 2-algebra|String Lie n-algebra]]s was given in